chargetrip/examples/route/README.md

 This tutorial covers the basics of building a simple route between an origin and a destination:

-1.  showing a route on a map;
+1.  show a route on a map;
-2.  showing charging stations and charging time information;
+2.  show charging stations and charging time information;
-3.  showing information about the whole journey duration;
+3.  show information about the whole journey duration;
-4.  showing information about energy consumption.
+4.  show information about energy consumption.

 To see this example live 👉 [demo](https://chargetrip.github.io/examples/route/).